 While business communication tools (via technology) save time, energy, and money, it may still be necessary to learn how to communicate effectively with your boss.

 Your boss typically holds the key to your advancement within your company.
-They also have a tremendous amount of influence on how you perceive your work.
+They also have a tremendous amount of influence on how you perceive your workplace.
 You may wake up every day looking forward to work … or … you may dread every time you go in.

 Your work will consume a large part of your life, and learning how to communicate with your boss makes sense if you want to enjoy your work.
 They have certain expectations, and it’s up to you to figure out what they need … especially if you want to advance your career, or at least, enjoy what you do.